From the Quantum Breakdown Model to the Lattice Gauge Theory: Mapping to the lattice gauge theory

 In this context, $\hat \Psi_m$ and $\hat \Psi_m^\dagger$ denote the fermionic annihilation and creation operators on the lattice sites.
 Meanwhile, $\hat E_{m,m+1}$ represents the electric field operator on the lattice links, and $\hat U_{m,m+1}=e^{i\hat A_{m,m+1}}$ corresponds to a parallel transport operator induced by the $U(1)$ link gauge field $\hat A_{m,m+1}$.
 They adhere to the relation $[\hat E_{m,m+1}, \hat U_{m,m+1}]=\hat U_{m,m+1}$.
 This relationship arises from the fact that the electric field operator $\hat E_{m,m+1}$ on the link is the canonical momentum of the link gauge field $\hat A_{m,m+1}$.

 The first term in Eq.~\eqref{eq:U1_lattice} signifies the couplings between the fermions (matter fields) at the lattice sites and the gauge fields at the lattice links.
 The second term represents the fermion mass, while the final term characterizes the energy of electric fields.
-Notably, the $U(1)$ gauge symmetry of this lattice model is generated by \cite{wiese2013ultracold,Banerjee2012atomic}:
+Notably, the $U(1)$ gauge symmetry of this lattice model under open boundary conditions is generated by \cite{wiese2013ultracold,Banerjee2012atomic}: